What is it?

 - Herbs and supplements that might harm the liver

-- Niacin, especially in higher doses can cause liver damage.
-Taking niacin along with other herbs or supplements that might harm the liver could increase this risk.
+- Niacinamide may cause liver damage, especially when used in higher doses.
+Taking niacinamide along with other herbs or supplements that might harm the liver could increase this risk.
 Some of these products include androstenedione, borage leaf, chaparral, comfrey, dehydroepiandrosterone (DHEA), germander, kava, pennyroyal oil, red yeast, and others.

 - Herbs and supplements that might slow blood clotting